tylertitsworth/5th-age-srd/Species/Elf.md

 ##### Champion Feat

-Once per day, you can instead use _cruel_ to deal 5 ongoing damage per level against an enemy you miss or that you roll a natural odd attack against.
+Once per full recovery, you can instead use _cruel_ to deal 5 ongoing damage per level against an enemy you miss or that you roll a natural odd attack against.

 ---